isabella232/dynamic-media-classic.en-1/help/publishing-mixed-media-set.md

 ---
 # Publishing a Mixed Media Set{#publishing-a-mixed-media-set}

-Create a publish job to publish an Mixed Media Set that you have marked for publish to Dynamic Media Classic Video Server and Image Server.
+Create a publish job to publish a Mixed Media Set that you have marked for publish to Dynamic Media Classic Video Server and Image Server.
 Dynamic Media Classic offers advanced publishing options for publishing to specific servers and options for republishing assets that have already been published.

 >[!NOTE]
 >